 You use the Settings window in RAID Admin to add or change most information for your Xserve RAID system.

 To open the Settings window:

-- 1 In the RAID Admin window, click the Settings button. - 2 Enter the management password and click OK.
+- 1 In the RAID Admin window, click the Settings button. - 2 If necessary, enter the management password and click OK.